-- Fill in the application template fields, the Project name field will automatically duplicate in the following fields.
-Click on Finish .
-A template project is automatically created and ready to use, this project already contains all folders wherein developers need to put content: - src/main/java: Folder for future sources - src/main/resources: Folder for future resources (images, fonts, etc.)
+• Fill in the Application template fields, the project name field will automatically duplicate in the following fields.
+For this tutorial, the project name is hello.
+Click on Finish.
+A template project is automatically created and ready to use, this project already contains all folders wherein developers need to put content:

+- src/main/java: Folder for future sources - src/main/resources: Folder for future resources (images, fonts, etc.) - module.ivy: Module description file, dependencies description for the current project - A Main class already exists in the package com. mycompany and prints "Hello World!":